terran6/nft-on-terra/README.md

   <img src="readme_images/copy_address.png" alt="Copy Wallet Address" style="400px; height: 501px; padding: 40px"/>
 </div>

 In this tutorial, we will be minting an NFT of Luna, the native token of Terraform Labs, to our Cryptocurrency Token NFTs collection.
-Therefore,we will update the parameters in the instantiate message to the following:
+Therefore, we will update the parameters in the instantiate message to the following:

 ```
 "instantiateMsg": {